 Don’t worry if you don’t, you won’t always feel ready.
-Whatever life challenge you have coming up next you will never quite be ready, and becoming a superhero is no different.
+Whatever challenge or big goal in life you have coming up next you will never quite be ready, and becoming a superhero is no different.

 But just like with other big steps you’ve taken in life, you just have to take the leap of faith and begin.
 After all, you already have more than you need to make it as a hero.